AshridgeTechnologies/elemento/stories/General usability Part 2.md

 ========================

 - Adjust split between nav tree and property editor
+- Highlights show for App, Page, List items, elements at edge
 - Show a Page in the Preview
 - Input adornment of = in Fx mode
 - Change to formula if type = at the start